 The Theater department at TSA offers a comprehensive, hands-on curriculum encompassing all aspects of the theater.
-As one of the few schools in the state with a department entirely dedicated to theater, introductory theater arts courses, acting and technical theater courses are available to all grades, and advanced theater students receive extensive instruction in acting, directing, writing, managing, and designing.
+As one of the few schools in the state with a department entirely dedicated to theater, introductory theater arts courses, acting, technical theater, and video production courses are available to all grades, and advanced theater students receive extensive instruction in acting, directing, writing, managing, and designing.

 In addition to two productions each year in TSA’s own Attic Theater, students also perform three major theatre productions each year and the end-of-year variety show, Kaleidoscope, in local theater venues, giving students professional quality experiences on the stages and behind the scenes of the Toledo Rep, Owens Community College Center for Fine and Performing Arts, and the Valentine Theatre.
-Past TSA productions include Legally Blonde, Hairspray, Rent, 13, A Midsummer Night’s Dream, Rumors, and In the Heights.
+Past TSA productions include In the Heights, Hairspray, Rent, 13, Les Miserables, Rumors, Sweeney Todd, and Anastasia.